Info and Relationships (structure pages and content)

 Tables are another way to structure a page.
 Again, proper markup with HTML structural elements is critical for assistive technologies to handle tables properly.

-If you use the "View Table" element in Intrexx, the table is automatically marked with the appropriate HTML tags.
+If you use the "View table" element in Intrexx, the corresponding table will automatically be marked with the appropriate HTML tags.

-Be sure to give the view table a title and check the "Show title" checkbox.
+Make sure you give the view table a title and activate the "Show title" checkbox.

 ARIA attribute "aria-label" for view tables